 18. Continue on the coastal path to Zennor Cove

 If you keep going past Clodgy Point, you can undertake a more challenging walk all the way to Zennor Cove.
 This takes about 2.5 hours each way at a steady pace, passing some jaw-dropping clifftop scenery along the way.
+It’s a tough trail, but absolutely one of our favourite walks in Cornwall.

 There are several vantage points and beauty spots to look out for on the route.
 The path passes the ancient Merry Harvesters stone circle, and Seal Island is just off the coast further along.
 At low tide some secret beaches can be seen too.